juanjomartinezm/cm3-website/docs/index.md

 Just write to start a para.
 Use `**word**` to bold **word**.
 Use `*word*` to italicise.
 For a new para, you need to hit return at-least twice.

-This is another para.
+Learning how to code

 In this one we show some lists. just start the lista on the next line after hitting one return:
 - an item
 - another item
+- Hello world

 In this new para we create a numbered list using numbers.
 1. first item
 2. second item
+3. Hello world

 This shorthand is called Markdown.
 It is a general text format used almost everywhere on the web.
 [Google](https://www.google.com) (see how I made this link) about it to learn more.
+And you can go yo !

 You can write code by using triple-ticks: